haskellweekly/haskellweekly/data/newsletter/issue-159.markdown

 -   [Lightweight, efficiently sampleable enumerations in Haskell](https://byorgey.wordpress.com/2019/05/14/lightweight-efficiently-sampleable-enumerations-in-haskell/) by Brent Yorgey

-    > For another project I’m working on, I needed a way to enumerate and randomly sample values from various potentially infinite collections.
+    > For another project I'm working on, I needed a way to enumerate and randomly sample values from various potentially infinite collections.

 -   [Shake with Applicative Parallelism](https://neilmitchell.blogspot.com/2019/05/shake-with-applicative-parallelism.html) by Neil Mitchell